EricL1109/IEEE-Implicit-Segmentation/README.md

 ## Clustering Analysis: K-means

 Finally, the K-means analysis is performed using the script `K-means analysis.py`.
 This procedure uses the spectrum images resulting from the audio samples to identify patterns and group the data.
-The results allow for observing the distribution and similarity of the phonetic segments in each case.
+The results allow for observing the distribution and similarity of the phonetic segments in each case, an example of this can be seen in the following image, which is included and explained in the paper.

 ![Image of kmeans](k-means_results.png)